melosomelo/life_game/README.md

 To compile this simulation you can use our `main.cpp` file that is ready and compile it through the following line of command:

 ```
-g++ main.cpp ioput.cpp life.cpp -o main
+g++ game.cpp ioput.cpp life.cpp ../../image_handling/src/*.cpp -o game
 ```
-You can also, when executing the `main` file, use command line arguments to specify some configurations, such as the directory in which you want to store images, the background color of the images, as well as the color of each living cells (**Check doxygen or execute ```./main --help```**).
+You can also, when executing the `main` file, use command line arguments to specify some configurations, such as the directory in which you want to store images, the background color of the images, as well as the color of each living cells (**Check doxygen or execute ```./game --help```**).

 Otherwhise, there is a `CMakeLists.txt` file avaible and to use it you need to type the following command line instructions:
 ```